 Sources: Just under 75% of users accessed Concourse via the LMS, with the vast majority of this subset coming from Apidapter.
 Direct traffic made up another 7% of traffic, with the remaining from referrals outside of the LMS (e.g. public syllabi, Google search, campus websites, etc.).

 Referrals: Apidapter is the leading referrer at nearly 60% of sessions.
 Such traffic tells us the popularity of each LTI consumer.
 Such volume is highly dependent upon the scale of your institution and the purpose and configuration of each integration point, but we can share that a number of adapters exceeded 100k hits over the past year.

 Syllabus Views and Time: The syllabus view was the most-visited page, at an average of 67.2% of all views.
 Syllabus view percents can vary by client; in some cases to as high as 95% or as low as 35%.
-The three next most popular pages included Search (16.2%), Index [Dashboard] (4.3%), and Edit Syllabus (2.9%).
+The three next most popular pages included Search (16.2%), Index [Homepage] (4.3%), and Edit Syllabus (2.9%).
 The average time for viewing a syllabus was 191 seconds, though this too varied significantly by the week of semester and day of week.
 Time viewing a syllabus could exceed five minutes on first days of classes and and fall to below one minute on Saturdays well into a term.

 Events: The vast majority of changes to syllabi were item edits and additions.
 Both were significantly higher in beginning two weeks of the term.
 Edits to the Schedule item accounted for 29% of changes.